JetBrains/teamcity-documentation/topics/teamcity-configuration-and-maintenance.md

 <td>

 Specify a URL to serve build artifacts from.
-It is required to be able to use artifacts for displaying custom reports.
+It is required for displaying the build results' tabs which rely on artifacts for representing build data (for example, custom reports).
 The URL must be different from the [Server URL](#server-url).

-Make sure that your reverse proxy and DNS are [properly configured](multinode-setup.md#Domain+Isolation+Proxy+Configuration).
+Make sure that your reverse proxy and DNS are [properly configured](multinode-setup.md#Domain+Isolation+Proxy+Configuration) so this URL routes to the same address as the main server URL.

+As this is a service domain, users will not be able to sign in to the TeamCity interface via this URL.

 </td></tr></table>